Maternal health in Uganda: Maternal health as a capability and why it matters

-The WHO defines health as the enjoyment of the highest attainable standard of health and is one of the fundamental rights of every human being.
+The WHO defines health as a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity.
+Furthermore WHO defines health as the enjoyment of the highest attainable standard of health and is one of the fundamental rights of every human being.
 Amartya K. Sen, a feminist economist, adds to that as he said that health is among the most important conditions of human life and a critically significant constituent of human capabilities which we have reason to value.
 It has been found that healthier nations, or those with a greater life expectancy and lower infant mortality, see greater economic growth and prosperity.
 The argument has also been made the other way that economic growth contributes to healthier nations.
 It is not just the overall availability of resources that improves health, but access by the public to those resources.
 Sen argues that health only improves during economic prosperity if there is a shift in resource allocation towards health and education, equitable distribution of income, and extensive employment programs to decrease the unemployment rate.

 Sen writes, "The factors that can contribute to health achievements and failures go well beyond health care, and include many influences of very different kinds, varying from (genetic) propensities, individual incomes, food habits and lifestyle, on the one hand, to the epidemiological environment and work conditions, on the other...We have to go well beyond the delivery and distribution of health care to get an adequate understanding of health achievement and capability."

 UNICEF found that healthy children need healthy mothers.
 A woman in Sub-Saharan Africa has a 1 in 16 chance of dying in childbirth.
 The report found that at least 20% of the burden of disease in children below the age of 5 is related to poor maternal health and nutrition, as well as the quality of care at delivery and during the newborn period.
 Yearly, 8 million babies die before or during delivery or in the first week of life.
 Further, many children are tragically left motherless each year.
 These children are 10 times more likely to die within two years of their mothers' death.
 It has also been found that the health of the mother vastly affects the health of all of her children.
 The health of our mothers vastly impacts the health and success of our future generations.